 Requires Advanced Topics in Electroacoustic Music and Advanced Project in Computer Music.

-Students will complete a substantial creative project with an accompanying research paper or document.
+Students specializing in Composition and Sonic Arts will complete a substantial creative project with an accompanying research paper or document.
+Students specializing in Musicology and Music Education will complete a substantial research project.

 Admission requirements and information